-Rather, as His children we are called to be His witnesses – witnesses of the wonderful truth: God is Holy.
+Rather, as His children we are called to be His witnesses.
+Witnesses of the wonderful truth that God is Holy.
 God is infinite.
-God is Spirit – and so much more – and “when the fullness of time had come, God sent forth His Son … who gave himself as a ransom for all.
+God is Spirit – and so much more.
+And “when the fullness of time had come, God sent forth His Son … who gave himself as a ransom for all.
 This is the message God gave to the world at just the right time.”
 (Galatians 4:4, 1 Timothy 2:6) Praise the Lord!

 As His witnesses, may we each have the mind of Christ, who, though He was existent from eternity past and though He was “ … in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
 (Philippians 2:6-11)